joacod/angular-playground-ui/README.md

 *Both API projects implements the exact same endpoints.*

 What we get from this:
-- We have API implementations to download and to hook up with our UI project.
+- We have API implementations to download and hook up with our UI project.
 - We can practice different approaches in Angular

 ## Prerequisites